5 Steps to Creating a Button for your Blog Hop

-Two weeks ago I posted 10 Steps to Successfully Hosting a Blog Hop.
-In that post I said I would share how you can create a button for your blog hop.
+A few weeks ago I said I would teach you how to create a button for your blog hop.

 - Create a graphic: I used The Logo Creator software to create mine, but you can use any software which allows you to specify the size of your graphic using pixels.
 After experimenting a bit, I figured out 150 x 125 pixels is a good size for most sidebars.
 Remember that your button is going to be fairly small in the scheme of the whole website layout, so you need to keep text to a minimum.
 Here’s what my graphic looks like: NOTE: I also created a larger version of the same graphic (500 x 250 pixels) to use as a picture in my blog posts.